Mevist/C-platform-game/README.md

 # C-platform-game
-Not finished platform game made as project at university.
+First but not finished platform game made in C++ with SFML as project at university.
 Self coded gravity, movement, enemies which detects player, animations.